- split (n.)

 - split (v.)

-- 1580s (transitive and intransitive), not found in Middle English, probably from a Low German source such as Middle Dutch splitten, from Proto-Germanic *spl(e)it- (cognates: Danish and Frisian splitte, Old Frisian splita, German spleißen "to split"), from PIE *(s)plei- "to split, splice" (see flint).
+- 1580s (transitive and intransitive), not found in Middle English, probably from a Low German source such as Middle Dutch splitten, from Proto-Germanic *spl(e)it- (source also of Danish and Frisian splitte, Old Frisian splita, German spleißen "to split"), from PIE *(s)plei- "to split, splice" (see flint).

 U.S. slang meaning "leave, depart" first recorded 1954.
 Of couples, "to separate, to divorce" from 1942.
 To split the difference is suggested from 1715; to split (one's) ticket in the U.S. political sense is attested from 1842.
 To split hairs "make too-nice distinctions" is from 1670s (split a hair).
 Splitting image "exact likeness" is from 1880.
 To split the atom is from 1909.